 Through Operation Porch Lights Out, offenders are required to remain at home with their lights out and not answer the door for trick-or-treaters.
 If they’re not at home, they are required to attend a meeting at a secure location during the evening hours when children are likely to be trick-or-treating.

 Of Virginia’s 43 probation and parole districts, seven districts plan to hold mandatory meetings at secure locations while the remaining districts will require offenders to remain at home with their lights out, not answering the door for trick-or-treaters.

-To ensure compliance, probation officers and state and local police will make random home visits Halloween night.
+To ensure offender compliance, probation and parole officers, state police and local law enforcement will make random home visits.

 Copyright 2014 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.